livekit/python-sdks/examples/whisper/README.md

 ```

 ### Step 7:
 Connect another participant to the room and publish a microphone stream.
-To do this, you can use our [Meet example](https://meet.livekit.io/?tab=custom) or use the [livekit-cli](https://github.com/livekit/livekit-cli):
+To do this quickly, you can use our [Meet example](https://meet.livekit.io/?tab=custom) or use the [livekit-cli](https://github.com/livekit/livekit-cli):
 ```
 livekit-cli load-test --room yourroom --audio-publishers 1
 ```